Dental Career

 While a positive work environment and influential mentors should top your list, a robust compensation and benefits package should be considered.
 Dentists graduate with an average student loan debt between $200,000-500,000.
 That kind of debt can be intimidating, especially when trying to go into business for yourself.

 CDP is proud to offer highly competitive compensation packages for first-year dentists.
-On average, our first-year dentists make $272,000 per year.
-We offer student loan repayment programs, benefits, mentorship, and a philosophy of care that will help you achieve your highest goals as a dentist.
+On average, our first-year dentists make $180,000 to $210,000 per year.
+We offer benefits, mentorship, and a philosophy of care that will help you achieve your highest goals as a dentist.

 As you approach the beginning of what will undoubtedly be a long and fulfilling career, remember that dentistry is not the luxurious job some people believe it to be.
 You won’t be working from ten to one, three days per week, and making a million dollars, at least not right out of the gate.
 Dentistry is a trade that takes hard work and dedication.